fuas-dverse/fuas-dverse.github.io/docs/articles/2324vj/2024-03-12-activitypub-talk.md

 }
 ```

+The `@context` tells a processor of this JSON that this is actually a JSON-LD document that uses the Activity Streams vocabulary.

 In order to send the note we have to add sender (`attributedTo`) and recipient (`to`).

 ``` json hl_lines="3 4"